ProjectSimply/builtwithplot/wp-content/plugins/simple-page-ordering/readme.txt

 = Can I make my custom post type take advantage of this plug-in? =

 Yep.
-There are two ways to turn on support for Simple Page Ordering.

-Ideally, when you register the post type, set `hierarchical` to `true` - hierarchical post types natively order by menu order.

-Alternatively, when you define the features the post type supports, include `page-attributes`.
+When you register the post type, include the `page-attributes` feature in the support list.
 This will add a `Sort by Order` option to the filter links above the drop downs.
 Once you sort by order, you can drag and drop the content.

+`'supports' => array( 'title', 'editor', 'page-attributes' ),`

+Alternatively, when you register the post type, set `hierarchical` to `true` - hierarchical post types natively order by menu order.

-Finally, you can take advantage of the `simple_page_ordering_is_sortable` filter, which passes the result of the default check and the post type name, to override default behavior.
+You can also take advantage of the `simple_page_ordering_is_sortable` filter, which passes the result of the default check and the post type name, to override default behavior.

 = I want my non-hierarchical post type to be sortable.
 Help! =